jina-ai/career/docstar.md

 - Refine and polish documentation and example projects
 - Recognize trends in feedback from the community and relay that information back to engineering.
 - Put together technical presentations that keep audience engaged and interested.
+- Compose documentation in easy-to-understand way to ensure users' smooth onboarding experience using Jina

 ## Preferred Qualifications

-- 3+ years experience in writing documentation
+- 3+ years experience in writing documentation.
+1 year experience in open source project documentation writing
-- Native-level English speaking and writing abilities
+- Native-level English speaking and writing abilities.
+Multilingual writing would be a great plus
 - Background in Python programming
 - A great presence on Github, Medium, or other relevant platform
 - A clear desire to learn.
 You are outgoing, a really good listener.